Ukraine's Zelenskyy says framework economic deal with US is ready but security guarantees undecided

 Trump has abruptly ditched some previous Washington policies.
 He scrapped efforts to isolate Russian President Vladimir Putin and cast doubt on U.S. support for its European allies.
 That has brought momentous geopolitical shifts that could reset the war’s path this year.

-The preliminary agreement sets out the terms and conditions of an investment fund for the rebuilding of Ukraine, Shmyhal said.
+He also wants to know whether Ukraine can use frozen Russian assets for the purchase of weapons and investments and whether Washington plans to lift sanctions on Russia.

-Wegmans opens today ...
-Melville road rage arrest ...
-Duck farm update ...
-Fitness Fix: Rock climbing
+Ukrainian Prime Minister Denys Shmyhal confirmed that Ukraine and the U..S. have reached preliminary agreement on a broad economic deal that includes U.S. access to Ukraine’s rare earth minerals.

-Wegmans opens today ...
-Melville road rage arrest ...
-Duck farm update ...
-Fitness Fix: Rock climbing
+The preliminary agreement sets out the terms and conditions of an investment fund for the rebuilding of Ukraine, according to Shmyhal.